Sink-or-be-Sunk/PCB_ESP32/readme.md

 - Navigate back to the parent sheet and right click on the child sheet where you jused added the label
 - Select the `import sheet pins` option
   - NOTE that you will have to do this for every new pin that you add to the child sheet, kinda repetative if you have a bunch of heirarchical labels...

+`ESP32 Reference Design` - Adafruit produced a reference/dev board for the ESP32.
+They have great documentation on the device and are generous enough to include images of their schematic.
+This is a good place to start for our design.
+See the [Adafruit Website](https://learn.adafruit.com/adafruit-huzzah32-esp32-feather/downloads) for details.